- Format: Xbox One (version reviewed), PS4, PS3, Vita, PC

 You get to control a variety of characters throughout the story, and eventually you can choose who you want.
 Again true to the source material for example, one of them can transform into a titan (wink wink), Levi starts off at a high-ish level with more than competent titan-slaying skills, and – interestingly – Armin can actually command others to attack titans, meaning it’s entirely possible to go through a whole mission without once launching an attack yourself.

 Surely any AOT fan will be grinning with glee as they soar through the air murdering enormous nudists, but there are issues even beyond the inherent repetition.
 These are mainly issues of a technical nature, such as frame-rate struggles in a few of the visually busy forest levels.
 We also ran into a few escort side missions where the individual we were meant to escort refused to move for ages like a petulant child.
 Most unforgivable of all, though – and we can only vouch for the Xbox One version we played – the online mode is completely broken at time of writing, any attempt to join a public game resulting in an unpleasant noise and a game crash.
+[UPDATE: Online now works and, while it does the job, doesn’t add enough to increase the below score]

 Still, if you’re happy with an offline experience (until the issue is hopefully fixed), this is little short of a fan’s dream come true.
 It’s crammed full of enough content to keep you playing for a few dozen hours or so, and far beyond that if you want to unlock absolutely all artwork, titan models, upgrades etc and earn that elusive S rank for each mission.
 The epilogue chapters even take the story beyond the first anime series, and introduce a new titan; though having to plough through piles of previously optional missions for each chapter seems a bit harsh.
 Even before that though it’s a great AOT experience, especially during moments such as your first titan transformation and your fights against the female titan.
 If you’re hungry for as much Attack On Titan as you can get your hands on, you’re going to absolutely love this.